-If you’re likely to need a mortgage, it’s best to get a quote from a mortgage broker.
-You can speak to a Portuguese bank either, but the benefit of speaking to a broker is that they can easily compare the whole of the market and give you a better idea of what’s possible.
+You can go directly to a bank instead, but the benefit of speaking to a mortgage broker that specialises in Portuguese mortgages is that they can compare multiple mortgages and explain simply how mortgages in Portugal work.
 (Note: most banks won’t offer mortgages on properties overseas, so you will need to get your mortgage through a Portuguese bank).

 If you just want a starting point, residents (those that live in Portugal) will typically need a deposit of between 10% 20%, and non-residents (those that don’t legally live in Portugal) will typically need a deposit of around 20% and 30%.
 It’s sometimes possible to get lower rates, but as a safe estimate, residents should assume they’ll need around 28% in cash as a downpayment while non-residents should assume they’ll need around 38%.

 That’s just one part of the mortgage puzzle, however.
 The broker will also need to assess how much you can afford to pay back per month, taking into account your earnings, current monthly outgoings, and the mortgage term.
 As a general rule, your fixed outgoings (e.g. other mortgages, credit card repayments, etc.) cannot be greater than around 35% of your net income.
 This means that if you earn €1,000 per month after tax, your fixed outgoings, including this mortgage, cannot be more than €350 per month.
 It’s slightly complicated which, again, is why it helps to work with a broker.

 Read more about getting a mortgage in Portugal